Introducing a Breast Cancer Clinical Trial,

 Premenopausal women may have

-If you are a premenopausal woman who has recently been diagnosed with hormone receptor positive breast cancer, a new once-a day oral capsule clinical trial, EVANGELINE, sponsored by Atossa Therapeutics, may be right for you.
+If you are a premenopausal woman who has recently been diagnosed with hormone receptor positive breast cancer, a new clinical trial sponsored by Atossa Therapeutics evaluating a once-a day oral capsule, called EVANGELINE, may be right for you.

 EVANGELINE has Greek origins meaning "good news".
 Atossa hopes to bring more patients good news by developing improved treatments for breast cancer.